DannyBen/bashly/README.md

 # Specify the array of subcommands to generate.
 # Each subcommand will have its own args and flags.
-# If this is provided, then you cannot provide flags or args for the main
+# If this is provided, you cannot provide flags or args for the main script.
-# script.
-# Applicable only in the main command
 commands:
 - ...